 - Q to turn continuously left (does not need to be held down)

 - A to turn left (to port) you must hold this down

 - S to decrease speed.
 You can go backwards, but only very slowly

 - W to increase speed setting.
 Your ship will stay at this speed, you will not need to hold down W

 *note with Q and E, to stop continuous turning either press Q or E to set it to going straight, or press A and D to turn off continuous turning.

 Once you have got used to the controls and researched up to tier 3, you will probably be wanting to face some real opponents.
-To do this, press on the co-op battle icon to the right of the Battle button, and switch it to random battle.
-Random battles are against real life opponents, and give you more credits and xp than co-op battle.
-Being against real people makes the battle very fun,so we recommend always playing in random battle over co-op.
+To do this, press on the co-op battle icon to the right of the Battle button, and switch it to a random battle.
+Random battles are against real life opponents and give you more credits and xp than co-op battle.
+Being against real people makes the battle very fun, so we recommend always playing in random battles over co-op.